Suicide Prevention & Treatment

 Psychosis: Mental illnesses have been known to cause suicide through cognitive impairment.
 Schizophrenia is a type of psychosis that is often associated with suicidal tendencies.
 Inner voices will command otherwise functional individuals to commit self-harm, and must be treated to prevent these voices from becoming too authoritative.

 Cry For Help: A cry for help occurs when an individual suffering from internal or emotional pain, either cannot or does not alert others around them and will attempt suicide as a last resort.
 In some cases, these individuals will select methods they believe won’t actually harm them, but are oftentimes tragically misinformed

 Accidents: Accidental suicide is a very common cause among younger teenagers and young adults.
-This cause can be linked to substance abuse problems, and typically occurs to those suffering from an addiction.
-The best defense against this cause is to seek detox treatment or substance abuse recovery.
+This cause can be linked to substance use problems, and typically occurs to those suffering from an addiction.
+The best defense against this cause is to seek detox treatment or substance use recovery.

 Social Isolation: Common in many different age groups, social isolation causes individuals to experience loneliness, a known leading cause of suicide, especially among men.
 Often, those experiencing social isolation have difficulty expressing their feelings to others and coming forward to admit suicidal thoughts.
 Due to the perceived threat of isolation, an individual will resort to suicide as a way to escape.

 Find Help At Retreat